kevlie/Feeding-Canadian-Kids/deliverables/README.final.md

 #### Program Partners:
 + To register:
     + Click on the ``REGISTER AS A PROGRAM`` button in the login page.
-    + Fill in the form to provide Feeding Canadian Kids staff with the necesary infromation to become a program partner.
+    + Fill in the form to provide Feeding Canadian Kids staff with the necessary information to become a program partner.
     + You can now log in with your email and password to check whether Feeding Canadian Kids staff have approved your application.
     + After you have been approved, you will be able to view your user page.
 + To operate on user page as a program partner: